 To delay your next payment, contact us at firstname.lastname@example.org or call us at 844-227-5011.
 Be sure to contact us at least three business days before your next payment is due.
 Also, some banks place a hold on the funds one business day earlier, so we recommend having the funds in your account by then.
 Please have your bank account information ready when you call.

 You can change your payment up to 15 days after your original due date without a late fee.
 During that time, your loan will continue to accrue interest daily based on a 360-day year.
 Keep in mind, this may result in an extra loan payment at the end of your loan term.
-To learn more, see How we calculate interest.
+To find out more, see How we calculate interest.

 Making extra payments